Investing Simple Logo

 Learning how to invest as a minor can give you a tremendous head start for your financial future.

-Take it from the expert, Warren Buffett.
+Take it from one of the greatest investors of our time; Warren Buffett.
 He once said, “the best time to plant a tree was 20 years ago, the second-best time is now.”

 Here are a few ways to start investing as a minor.